 The Ultimate 10- Point Checklist for Remarkable eLearning Courses

-Sure, not everything on this list has to be true for every eLearning course you create in order to make it remarkable, but this one is the exception.
-It might seem like a basic step, but getting to know and understand your audience is the first thing you should do before doing anything else.
-Why? – If you don’t touch on the things that interest your audience in your eLearning courses, how are you going to engage them?
-And how are you going to define the most appropriate teaching strategies to promote their learning?
-The point is, your content doesn't have to be remarkable to everyone.
-It just has to be remarkable to your target audience.
-Before you publish your course, ask yourself if it's something you think your learners will want to read and complete.
-Is a course worthy taking?
+It might seem like a basic step, but getting to know and understand your learners is the first thing you should do before doing anything else.
+If you don’t address the things that interest your audience in your eLearning courses, how are you going to engage them?
+Before you publish your course, ask yourself if it's something you think your learners will want to read through.
+Is it a course worthy taking?
 Do learners feel that they’re achieving something while learning?
 Or are you providing a poor context that makes them feel they’re wasting time?

 2. Does it contain fresh and updated content?

-Incorporating content that is updated, innovative and authentic is a great way to make it remarkable.
-Bonus points if the content you're including is supporting your learning objectives effectively.
-Compliance requirements, safety regulations and business strategies are being innovated constantly.
-To be effective, courses need to evolve with the times.
-Updated content helps to support the credibility of your courses and make the case that it's a trustworthy resource.
+Incorporating content that is updated, innovative and authentic is a great way to make your courses remarkable.
+To be effective, courses need to be updated with the times.
+Updated content helps to support the credibility of your courses and make it a trustworthy resource.

 3. Is the way you present information easy to grasp?